iffybooks/router-hack-day/atlas-media-openwrt/README.md

 • Screw on the router's base.

 ## Now the fun begins!
-If you make something cool using OpenWrt, send an email to iffybooks@iffybooks.net and let us know!
+If you make something cool with OpenWrt on your Atlas Media router, send an email to iffybooks@iffybooks.net and let us know.